Substance & behavioural dependence

 What is a substance or behavioural dependency?

-A person with a dependence on a specific substance, or engaging in a repetitive behaviour, experiences rewarding effects that provide a compelling incentive to repeat the activity, despite detrimental consequences
+A person with a dependence on a specific substance, or repetitive behaviour, experiences rewarding effects that make them want to and/or need to repeat the activity, despite detrimental consequences.

 The following characteristics are commonly seen:

 - Wanting to stop using the substance or change the behaviour but not managing to